Skip to main content

 If at-home treatments don’t seem to be helping, if episodes of lower back pain last longer than a few hours, or if back pain becomes much more prevalent, it may be time to consult a doctor about deeper issues within the lower back.

-Some tension is normal, for any muscle in the body, and especially after long bouts of physical exertion.
-Tension is the body’s natural defense to prevent further damage to the various muscles in the body.
+Some tension is normal for any muscle in the body, especially after long bouts of physical exertion.
+Tension is the body’s natural defense to prevent further damage to the various muscles.
 It’s only when these episodes of pain from tension begin to impact one’s daily life that one should seek out professional help.

 Medical History

-If muscle tension in the lower back is starting to impact an individual’s capacity to perform their day-to-day tasks, it typically means there is a deeper issue within the structures of these muscles.
+Suppose muscle tension in the lower back is starting to impact an individual’s capacity to perform daily tasks.
+In that case, it typically means there is a deeper issue within the structures of these muscles.

-Doctors will usually begin a consultation with a dive into the patient’s medical history.
+Doctors usually begin a consultation by diving into the patient’s medical history.

 Has there been acute damage to the lower back in the patient’s past?
 Does the patient’s family have a history of lower back complications?
 Have there been any signs of a degenerative illness forming?